taiki-e/cargo-llvm-cov/README.md

 Note: To include coverage for doctests you also need to pass `--doctests` to both `cargo llvm-cov show-env` and `cargo llvm-cov report`.

-> The same thing can be achieved in pwsh by substituting the source command with:
+> The same thing can be achieved in PowerShell 6+ by substituting the source command with:
 >
 > ```powershell
-> Invoke-Expression (cargo llvm-cov show-env --export-pwsh-prefix | Out-String)
+> Invoke-Expression (cargo llvm-cov show-env --with-pwsh-env-prefix | Out-String)
 > ```
->
-> (verified for PowerShell 7 only, results may vary on older versions)

 ### Exclude file from coverage